paulshir/zmk-board-iris-ce/README.md

 ## DISCLAIMER
 This is not associated with or supported by Keebio.
 Using this may affect your warranty.

-## ZMK/Zephyr Patchs
+## Zephyr Patchs
-ZMK currently doesn't support split wired keyboards.
-The [Full-Duplex Wired Split PR](https://github.com/zmkfirmware/zmk/pull/2766) is required to build this.
+ZMK added wired split support in v0.3.

 For the WS2812 LED's, this board definition is using the PIO driver for RP2040 boards.
 Support has been added upstream in Zephyr 3.6, so these changes need to be backported to the ZMK tracked version..
 Commits [6699d4d4f931f5f686bae65da5f89589395d86ba](https://github.com/zephyrproject-rtos/zephyr/commit/6699d4d4f931f5f686bae65da5f89589395d86ba) and [0f458c9564d76e9e077230dc321cbddb1e801cc9](https://github.com/zephyrproject-rtos/zephyr/commit/0f458c9564d76e9e077230dc321cbddb1e801cc9) are required